1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1972 Jefferson Nickel production reflects a period of substantial coinage output across multiple U.S. Mint facilities.
 The total mintage for 1972 included 202,036,000 coins struck at the Philadelphia Mint (no mint mark), 351,694,600 coins at the Denver Mint (D mint mark), and 3,260,996 proof coins at the San Francisco Mint (S mint mark).

-In contrast, the proof coins present a completely different story.
-The 1972-S Proof nickel shows a documented survival rate of 42.5%, with approximately 1,385,923 specimens remaining from the original mintage of 3,260,996.
+Proof coins tell a very different story.
+The 1972-S Proof nickel shows a documented survival rate of 42.5%, with approximately 1,385,923 specimens remaining from the original 3,260,996 mintage.
+This high survival rate reflects how collectors typically preserved these coins in their original plastic holder packaging rather than spending them.

 Also Read: Jefferson Nickel Value (1938-Present)

-The Easy Way to Know Your 1972 Nicke Value
+The Easy Way to Know Your 1972 Nickel Value

 The CoinValueChecker app offers a practical solution for collectors and enthusiasts.
 Simply photograph your coin, and the app provides instant value estimates, grade detection, and error identification.

-The 1972 Jefferson Nickel was produced at three U.S. Mint facilities: Philadelphia (bearing no mint mark), Denver (marked with “D”), and San Francisco (marked with “S”).
-The circulation strikes from Philadelphia and Denver represent coins intended for everyday use and remain the most common varieties, easily found in pocket change today.
+The 1972 Jefferson Nickel was produced at three U.S. Mint facilities: Philadelphia (no mint mark), Denver (“D” mark), and San Francisco (“S” mark).
+Philadelphia and Denver struck coins for everyday use.
+San Francisco produced only proof coins for collectors.

 1972 No Mint Mark Nickel Value

-The 1972 Philadelphia nickel, identifiable by its absence of a mint mark, circulated during a tumultuous year that saw the beginning of the Watergate scandal and significant economic shifts in the United States.
-As everyday pocket change, these coins witnessed the daily transactions of Americans navigating the early 1970s.
+The 1972 Philadelphia nickel, identifiable by the absence of a mint mark below the date, circulated during a year that included the beginning of the Watergate scandal, Apollo 16 and 17 moon missions, and dramatic economic shifts.
+These coins were produced by the hundreds of millions for everyday pocket change.

 1972 No Mint Mark Nickel Price/Grade Chart